openzipkin/brave-example/README.md

 ### Update SpanCollectorConfiguration ###

-Update com.github.kristofa.brave.resteasyexample.SpanCollectorConfiguration class to instantiate ZipkinSpanCollector instead of the LoggingSpanCollector configured by default.
+Update `com.github.kristofa.brave.resteasyexample.BraveConfig` class to instantiate `ScribeSpanCollector` instead of the `LoggingSpanCollector` configured by default.

-    @Configuration
-    public class SpanCollectorConfiguration {

-        @Bean
-        @Scope(value = "singleton")
-        public SpanCollector spanCollector() {

-            return new ZipkinSpanCollector("localhost", 9410);
-        }
-    }

-Before you run the test you should make sure the Zipkin collector is running at port 9410, and in the example case on localhost.
-If you execute the test now you should see the spans in zipkin-web if services are running and properly configured.